 Death is Not the End

 Because of sin, death comes to us all.
-We are a Resurrection people.
-As Catholics, we have hope that even though death temporarily separates us from our loved ones, we will one day all be reunited to eternal joy and praise of our God in heaven.
+But as Catholics, we are a Resurrection people hoping that even though death temporarily separates us from our loved ones, we will one day all be reunited to eternal joy and praise of our God in heaven.
 With this talk, you will be strengthened and renewed in the hope of the Resurrection of your loved ones, how to pray for them, and how to remember them in a way that honors you and your family.

 Gratitude is the attitude that will bring light from the darkness.
 In the muck and mire of our everyday lives there are nuggets of joy, if we just look and pay attention.
 By choosing to celebrate those small, seemingly insignificant, moments, we are able to survive the most difficult things.
 Using St. Therese of Lisieux’s The Little Way, this talk will show you how to find the nuggets in your day to see and know deep in your heart, that God is with you, even (and especially) when you’re washing the dishes.
 I’ll give you ways to keep and cultivate gratitude in your everyday life.